Adventures with Purpose: Legal issues

 In 2020, AWP threatened to sue for a $100,000 reward pledged by five anonymous donors for the discovery of Ethan Kazmerzak, who had disappeared in 2013.
 The Kazmerzak family donated an undisclosed amount.

 In October 2022, the team had six members.
 The following month, Leisek was accused of raping a 9-year-old female relative at age 16–17 in Utah in 1992.
 Several team members, including Bishop, diver Nick Rinn, and lead videographer Joshua Cantu subsequently left the team.
 On January 5, 2023, Leisek was charged in Sanpete County, Utah.
 Adventures with Purpose subsequently announced that they were on a 3-month tour with a new team of divers and filmmakers.

 On December 13, 2024, Underwater Investigations LLC filed a copyright infringement lawsuit against Cantu.
 Cantu alleged that the lawsuit stems from his posting behind-the-scenes videos of Adventures with Purpose before the formation of Underwater Investigations LLC.
 The case remains pending.

 Cases

 The team usually deals with cold cases, but they have also volunteered for searches in recent cases.
 Certain recent cases may be incidental while searching the waterbody for a cold case.
-As of February 2025, the group has solved 35 missing person cases.
-(The chart below counts mother Samantha Hopper and daughter Courtney Holt as one case.)
+As of August 2025, the group has solved 37 cases involving 39 missing persons.
 AWP also sometimes cooperates with other teams with the same purpose, such as Exploring with Nug, Chaos Divers and Sunshine State Sonar.